 Find the ER average wait times at LCMC Health hospitals and a list of heart attack and stroke symptoms, visit LCMC Health Emergency Care.

-For less-serious emergencies, many of our hospitals also provide Online Check-in for their Emergency Rooms.
+For less-serious emergencies, many of our hospitals provide Online Check-in for their Emergency Rooms.
 You can see the next available time and reserve your spot while you wait comfortably at home or in your car.

 Children's Hospital New Orleans | Pediatric ER Online Check-in